Governor Appoints Lenora Ashford to Michigan Tech Board of Trustees

 October 5, 2007—

-Michigan Governor Jennifer Granholm has named Lenora D. Ashford, the dynamic principal of Lewis Cass Technical High School in Detroit, to Michigan Tech’s Board of Control.
+Michigan Governor Jennifer Granholm has named Lenora D. Ashford, the dynamic principal of Lewis Cass Technical High School in Detroit, to Michigan Tech’s Board of Trustees.
 She was appointed to represent the general public, succeeding Norman A. Rautiola, whose term has expired.

-“We are delighted to welcome Lenora Ashford to our Board of Control,” said Michigan Tech President Glenn D. Mroz.
+“We are delighted to welcome Lenora Ashford to our Board of Trustees,” said Michigan Tech President Glenn D. Mroz.
 “She and Cass Tech have consistently sent us some of our best students, and her work with young people there will enable her to offer us valuable insight into better ways to attract and retain talented students.”

 Ashford, who has headed the magnet school for more than a year, has also served as assistant principal, science curriculum leader and head of the science department at Cass Tech.
 Honored as an Outstanding Educator by the Detroit Public Schools seven times, she also has received the Spirit of Detroit Educator Award, a Westinghouse Educator Award, and Science Educator Awards from the United States Navy and from Detroit Edison.